Supreme Court sets aside order cancelling larger tobacco health warnings in India

 “Deterioration may be a milder word and, therefore, in all possibility the expression ‘destruction of health’ is apposite.”

-The court’s decision comes as a relief for health advocates and federal health ministry who say bigger health warnings deter tobacco consumption.
+The court’s decision comes as a relief for health advocates and central health ministry who say bigger health warnings deter tobacco consumption.
 More than 900,000 people die each year in India due to tobacco-related illnesses, the government estimates.

 India’s tobacco packaging rules are among the world’s most stringent.
 A government survey last year found that 62 percent of cigarette smokers thought of quitting because of such warning labels on the packets.

-The court's decision is a blow to cigarette makers such as India's ITC Ltd and Philip Morris International Inc's Indian partner, Godfrey Phillips India Ltd, whose representatives call the rules extreme.
+The court's decision is a blow to cigarette makers such as India's ITC Ltd (ITC.NS) and Philip Morris International Inc's (PM.N) Indian partner, Godfrey Phillips India Ltd (GDFR.NS), whose representatives call the rules extreme.
 In protest at the health warning measures, the industry briefly shut its factories across the country in 2016 and filed dozens of legal cases. (reut.rs/1Of3fKL)

-On Monday, both federal health ministry officials and tobacco industry executives were in attendance inside a packed courtroom to hear the proceedings which lasted for about 40 minutes.
+On Monday, both central health ministry officials and tobacco industry executives were in attendance inside a packed courtroom to hear the proceedings which lasted for about 40 minutes.
 The three judges took time to look over examples of health warning pictures used on cigarette packs.

 Kapil Sibal, a lawyer who argued for the industry, urged the court to reduce the size of tobacco pack warnings.
 At one point, he cited the absence of health warnings on a glass of whisky to argue against such displays on tobacco products.